-SCHOOL DRESS & GROOMING
+DRESS & GROOMING

 The style and manner in which a student dresses while attending school shall be the primary responsibility of the parents.
 Dress should be safe, practical, non-offensive, and not greatly distract the learning of others.
 Students should be clean and neat.
 No shirts with inappropriate pictures or words printed on them.
 Inappropriate dress and grooming will be dealt with on an individual basis and may include removal from school.
-Additional guidelines and regulations may become part of the dress code as determined by the principal.